-Popillia Japoica Newman, commonly referred as the Japanese beetle is a destructive pest, widespread on the landscape, ornamental plants and turf in the areas of the United States.
-It is also considered as pests that destroy the fruit, filed crops and garden plants, and host of a range of above 300 species of plants.
-This adult beetle primarily feeds on the foliage, fruit and flowers of the plants.
-They harm the leaves and skeletonize it by leaving only the veins.
-The larvae form of this beetle is commonly referred as white grubs that primarily feed on grass roots.
-This feeding habit destroys the turf present in the lawn, golf courses and parks.
+Popillia Japonica Newman, commonly referred to as the Japanese beetle is a destructive pest, widespread on the landscape, ornamental plants, and turf in the areas of the United States.
+It is also considered a pest that destroys fruit, field crops, and garden plants, and hosts a range of above 300 species of plants.
+This adult beetle primarily feeds on the foliage, fruit, and flowers of the plants.
+They harm the leaves and skeletonize them by leaving only the veins.
+The larvae form of this beetle is commonly referred to as white grubs that primarily feed on grass roots.
+This feeding habit destroys the turf present in the lawn, golf courses, and parks.

 Japanese Beetles are considered serious pests.
 Read about how to get rid of Japanese beetles.
 The adult Japanese beetle is quite attractive, and attains a body size of 8-11 mm in length and a width of 5 -7mm.
 The body color of this beetle is metallic green, and the wings are coppery brown or bronze in color.
 It also possesses a five white hair patch on both the side of the abdomen.
 Another pair is also found near the last segment of the abdomen, which is the main distinguishing feature between the Japanese beetle and the other beetles.
 The eggs are spherical, slightly cylindrical or ellipsoidal that has around 1.5mm diameter.
 It looks transparent or sometimes milky white.
 The larva is also creamy white to transparent in appearance, but its head is yellowish brown in color.
 The larval form is also found with dark and strong mandibles.
 The pupa attains a length of 14mm and a width of 7mm.
 Its color is between pale cream and metallic green, which depends on the age.